ChadKreutzer/chadkreutzer/README.md

 * ~~flash notification on successful contact~~ **DONE**
 * ~~responsive drop down menu~~
-    **Decided not to do for now: the current menu looks just fine on mobile.
+    **Decided not to do for now: the current menu looks just fine on mobile.**
-    I will revisit this when I add the resume and blog**
 * ~~Vanilla/CSS smooth scrolling~~ **DONE**
 * ~~style site~~ **DONE**
     * ~~Make menu highlight change as that section is on screen~~ **DONE**